Plus Size Modeling Agencies

 Until the 1920s, most clothing was either handmade at home or done by a tailor, but when industrial growth led to mass manufacturing, a sizing system was created and items of clothing would be created in bulk according to this sizing scale.
 Lane Bryant, which began as a maternity clothing line in 1904, was one of the first clothing companies to market to women of a specific size starting with their line “For the Stout Women” with bust lines ranging from 38-56 inches.
 In 1922, Lane Bryant also launched a marketing campaign targeting women of that size and referring to them as “Misses Plus Sizes,” and the term “plus-size took off from there.
 As more clothing lines for women of all sizes were established, the demand for models to showcase these designs increased.
 Of course, as more of these plus size modeling jobs were created, the need for plus size modeling agencies to represent these models grew as well.

-While much of the attention plus sized models get is focused on female models, “brawn” or plus size male models are becoming well known in their own right.
+While much of the attention has been focused on female models, “brawn” or plus size male models are becoming well known in their own right.
 Modeling agencies are beginning to establish plus male divisions, and there are even agencies that were specifically created to work with brawn male models.

 Similarly, many clothing lines are extending their sizes and adding collections for men with larger measurements than straight sizes.

 If you’re looking for agency representation, there are several things you should know before you get started.
 While straight-sized fashion modeling is primarily focused on specific measurements, plus size modeling tends to use sizes rather than measurements.
 Most plus female models are a size 10-12 and up, but some agencies and brands consider a size 8 to be plus size.
 Whether you’re a straight-size or curvy model you will need to know precisely how an agency classifies their models by size to be sure you fit the requirements to be considered plus size or straight-size.